 Men’s Curly Hairstyles

 - Determine your hair type before you commit to a cut.
-Not all curly haired men are the same.
+Not all curly haired men are the same and this will alter which products are best for you.

 - Choose cuts that can be altered with products so that you can easily fix a bad hair day, but avoid cuts that need a lot of styling.